c3rb3ru5d3d53c/binlex/README.md

 # Tips
 - Don't mix packed and unpacked malware or you will taint your dataset (seen this in academics all the time)
 - Verify the samples you are collecting into a group using skilled analysts
+- These traits are best used with a hybrid approach (supervised)

 # Example Fitness Model
 Traits will be compared amongst their common malware family, any traits not common to all samples will be discarded.